Warwick School bursaries

 We are grateful to hundreds of Old Warwickians who have generously supported our Bursary Fund over the past few years.

 Many OWs make regular monthly or annual gifts to the Bursary Fund, which collectively help to fund bursary places.
 Fifty OWs giving £20 per month (plus Gift Aid) fund a full bursary place for a year.

 Several individual have generously chosen to fund a full bursary place over seven years for a boy at the school.
-The Old Warwickian Trust, set up in 2011 by the inaugural chairman Clive Mason (WS 1953-59) and the current chairman Richard Thornton (WS 1963-74), principally to support bursaries at Warwick School, is at present funding five full bursaries and one at 50%.
+The Old Warwickian Trust, set up in 2011 by the inaugural chairman Clive Mason (WS 1953-59) and the subsequent chairman Richard Thornton (WS 1963-74), principally to support bursaries at Warwick School, is at present funding five full bursaries and one at 50%.
 A seventh bursary will be offered, beginning this September.

 Thank you also to the growing number of OWs who are choosing to leave a gift in their will to the school. to give another child the opportunity of a Warwick School education.

 Head Master James Barker is firmly committed to providing bursaries to give boys aged 11 to 18 the chance of a Warwick School education over the coming years.
 For further information please visit www.warwick-bursaries.org or contact Phillip Rothwell, Development Director, or Sam Crane, Development Officer, by email on email@example.com, or telephone 01926 776402.